allthingslinux/tux/docs/content/user/features/starboard.md

 ---
 title: Starboard
 description: Automatically highlight popular messages by reposting them to a dedicated starboard channel when they receive enough reactions.
+tags:
+  - user-guide
+  - features
+  - starboard
 ---

 # Starboard

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 The Starboard feature automatically highlights popular messages in your server by reposting them to a dedicated starboard channel when they receive enough reactions.
 This helps showcase high-quality content and celebrate community favorites.